How I got here

 Every operator in Perl (not just the Range operator) has six different behaviors depending on the invisible context in which its surrounding expression is being evaluated.
 When you evaluate a hash in a string context, for instance, you get back a string that’s a fraction, such as “7/10”, the numerator of which represents the current number of keys in the hash, and the denominator of which represents of total number of buckets allocated.
 And so on, and so forth.
 There are no rules, no heuristics, no patterns.
 It’s pure memorization.

-This also explained a large part of why I didn’t like PHP, because PHP is almost as bad.
-A lot of its problems on the memorization front could be solved by either A) implementing namespaces or B) choosing a consistent naming scheme for built-in functions or C) preferably both, but that’s probably never going to happen because the existing system has way too much inertia.
+This also explained a large part of why I didn’t like PHP, because PHP similarly requires a lot of memorization.
+A lot of its problems on that front could be solved by either A) implementing namespaces or B) choosing a consistent naming scheme for built-in functions or C) preferably both, but that’s probably never going to happen because the existing system has way too much inertia.

 All of this is part of why I use Python.